gu-lseg/intro-to-programming/source/interpreter_debugging.rst

 Copy the same code into www.pythontutor.com.

 Step through each line of code keeping the visualiser tool and pdb in sync.
-Use the visualiser as a map and find the various parts through pdb.
+Use the visualiser as a map to find the various parts through pdb.

 Ensure you explore the two frames when you enter the f functions' frame.